alefram/alefram/README.md

 - 🔭 I’m currently working as web application developer (check [this](https://moonguard.dev/)).
 Previously, I was an assistant professor in the Digital Systems and Microprocessors Lab at the Central University of Venezuela

-- 🌱 I’m currently learning about Reinforcement learning, Deep learning, Robotics and its applications.
+- 🌱 I’m currently learning about applied Reinforcement learning, Deep learning, Robotics, WebML.

 <!--
 Here are some ideas to get you started: